Website privacy statement

 Staff and student login

 If you have used your staff or student login details to access the La Trobe University web site (whether on your personal device through the La Trobe University network or on a La Trobe University device) or accessed an email sent to you from La Trobe University, the cookie information may also be linked to your individual user profile.
-This information may be used to monitor, customize, and improve La Trobe University's services.
+This information may be used to monitor, customise, and improve La Trobe University's services.
 La Trobe University will only use your personal information for the purposes for which it has been collected and in accordance with applicable privacy laws.

 Monitoring computer users